Skip to main content

 Best Winter Photo Spots in the Lake George Region

-Snow-covered mountains, frozen lakes, and exquisite landscapes - that's what you have to look forward to with a Lake George winter.
-That, and fabulous Instagrammable photos.
-What would you add to the below winter photo spots list?
-Let us know!
+Snow-covered mountains, frozen lakes, and exquisite landscapes - that's what you have to look forward to with a Lake George winter!
+Check out the best winter photo spots in the Lake George area below.

 From Your Own Private Balcony: Lodges at Cresthaven